jk-89/bomberman-game/README.md

 # Bomberman Game

-A multithreaded, multiplayer C++ Bomberman game that uses TCP and UDP protocols.
-The repository contains both client and server files, utilizing the low-level [Asio](https://think-async.com/Asio/) library to manage sockets and data transfer between client and server.
+A multithreaded, multiplayer C++ Bomberman game using TCP and UDP protocols.
+The repository contains both client and server files, utilizing the low-level [Asio](https://think-async.com/Asio/) library for socket management and data transfer between the server, client, and GUI.

+In the GUI, users input commands that are parsed on the client side and then sent to the server.
+The client listens for server messages via TCP, updates the game map accordingly, and sends this data to the GUI via UDP, where it is displayed for the user.

+The server continuously listens for clients and allows them to join the game either as players or observers.

-The GUI was designed and implemented by [@agluszak](https://github.com/agluszak).
+I implemented the client and server components, while the GUI was developed by [@agluszak](https://github.com/agluszak).

 # Usage
 `cmake . && make` creates both client and server executables.